 Read the article “EHESP School of Public Health obtains European HRS4R label”

-At the end of 2019, after two years of implementation, EHESP carried out a first internal review of its HRS4R strategy.
-The scientific community was consulted to reexamine the School’s strong and weak points in order to adjust the actions to be pursued over the coming years.
+At the end of 2019, after two years of implementation, EHESP carried out a first internal review of its HRS4R strategy and adjusted the actions to be pursued over 2020-2022.